Qwoyn/Document/README.md

 # Document (DQMT)

-Document ideas and items on the ethereum classic blockchain using an NFT smart contract
+Document ideas and items on the ethereum classic blockchain using an NFT smart contract.
+This smart contract is an easy way for users to interact with the ETC blockchain.
+Web interface is still under construction but the contract is fully functional and accessible via the instructions below.

 ## Getting Started